Superficial Vein Blood Clot: What It Is and How to Treat It

 While SVT isn’t as dangerous as a deep vein thrombosis (DVT), it can sometimes lead to more serious problems, especially if the clot extends deeper into the veins.
 That’s why it’s essential to recognize the signs and take action early.

-What Causes Superficial Vein Thrombosis?
+What Causes Superficial Vein Blood Clot?

 Several factors can increase your risk of developing SVT, including: